-In this article, I will try to give the main differences between standard and luxury desert camps regarding the location, the price, the type of tents, the bathrooms, the campsite and the food.
-Also, I will share with you the activities luxury desert camps offers which standard ones don’t, taking Erg Chebbi camps as an example.
+In this article, I will try to give the main differences between standard and luxury desert camps regarding the location.
+Such as the price, the type of tents, the bathrooms, the campsite and the food.
+Thus, I will share with you the activities luxury desert camps, offers which standard ones don’t taking Erg Chebbi camps as an example.

 In Erg Chebbi, the majority of the luxurious sites (but not all!) are situated close to a settlement or dirt road, while the regular campers are frequently positioned far too close to one another.
 From one tent to the next, you may hear music.

 Standard camps are a little bit budget-friendly, costing on average €40 – €80 per person per night.
 Which includes a camel trek and a night in a tent with breakfast and dinner.